George Mason University: Research

 George Mason University hosts $149 million in sponsored research projects annually, as of 2019.
-In 2016, Mason was classified by the Carnegie Classification of Institutions of Higher Education among the U.S. universities that receive the most research funding and award research/scholarship doctorates.
+In 2016, Mason was classified among "R1: Doctoral Universities – Very high research activity".
 Mason moved into this classification based on a review of its 2013–2014 data that was performed by the Center for Postsecondary Research at Indiana University.

 The research is focused on health, sustainability and security.
 In health, researchers focus is on wellness, disease prevention, advanced diagnostics and biomedical analytics.
 Sustainability research examines climate change, natural disaster forecasting, and risk assessment.
 Mason's security experts study domestic and international security as well as cyber security.

 Centers and institutes

 The university is home to numerous research centers and institutes.